 What advice do you have for TSPs concerning consolidation in the payments space?

-Zeigler: One of the primary challenges that VARs face today is the ongoing consolidation in the payments industry generally and through acquiring software developers by payment processing companies.
+Zeigler: One of the primary challenges VARs and MSPs face today is the ongoing consolidation in the payments industry generally and through acquiring software developers by payment processing companies.
 For VARs that have locked themselves into a single payment processing relationship, an acquisition can represent a dramatic and sweeping change to their business, usually not for the better.
-For the most part, industry consolidation has been a negative for the recurring income VARs receive from the payment processing providers because the acquiring company is looking to cut costs to justify and subsidize the acquisition.
+For the most part, industry consolidation has harmed the recurring income resellers receive from payment processing providers.
+For example, the acquiring company may want to cut costs to justify and subsidize the acquisition.

 Maintaining ownership of the merchant relationship is critical to a VAR’s success, which means taking on the role of a trusted advisor instead of a merchant services sales agent.